JenniTheDev/Basic-Compiler/README.md

 ## Project Overview <a name = "Overview"></a>
 JenPile is a simple compiler that was built to translate basic programming logic into machine code.
 It was built in three phases; the Lexical Analyzer, Syntax Analyzer, and  Parser.
-It was created for the Compiler Project for Compilers and Languages, Fall 2020 at CSUF
+It was created for the Compiler Project for Compilers and Languages, Fall 2020 at CSUF.
+Detailed descriptions of each part and directions on how to run can be found in the [Software Requirements Specification](https://jennithedev.github.io/Basic-Compiler/Documentation/JenPile.SoftwareRequirementsSpecification.pdf "PDF of Software Requirement Specification")
 <br><br>

 ## Documentation <a name = "Documentation"></a>